Caleb and his cycling friends at Ragbrai

 How did the ladies like your speedos?

-The ladies really liked the speedos.
-I was really self-conscious at first, because I mean, everything was just kind of out there.
-But I knew it would be really hot so I had to get past the embarrassment of that.
-I’m really glad I did because it was the last week of July and some days I was skating 70 miles when it was upwards of 90 degrees.
-But yes the ladies definitely liked the Speedos, I got more compliments then I could count.
+The ladies liked the speedos.
+I was self-conscious at first because, I mean, everything was just kind of out there.
+But I knew it would be scorching, so I had to get past that embarrassment.
+I’m really glad I did because it was the last week of July, and some days I was skating 70 miles when it was upwards of 90 degrees.
+But yes, the ladies liked the Speedos; I got more compliments than I could count.

 How did your wheels hold up skating so many miles?

-Really well!
+Well!
 I was riding a set of Rollerblade Hydrogen 125mm wheels.
 I’d skated them for about a month before RAGBRAI.
-I had to rotate them every day, sometimes twice a day and I wore through them that week.
-They were done by the end of RAGBRAI, but they held up really well with no cracks or chips, which was nice.
+I had to rotate them every day, sometimes twice a day, and I wore through them that week.
+They were done by the end of RAGBRAI, but they held up well with no cracks or chips, which was nice.

 Did you make any new friends on the journey?

-I made a lot of friends and met people from all over the world, which was really interesting.
-I grew really close to that the group of bikers I met.
-They were pretty chill and at the end of the night we’d hang out around a campfire, talk, tell stories and play games.
-That was really nice and was a bonding experience that I never really gotten from any other rollerblading trips I’ve been on.
-It was also really interesting because I was the only rollerblader there and hanging out with rollerbladers is much different then hanging out with other groups of people.
+I made many friends and met people from all over the world, which was interesting.
+I grew close to the group of bikers I met.
+They were pretty chill, and at the end of the night, we’d hang out around a campfire, talk, tell stories, and play games.
+That was really nice and a bonding experience I never really got from any other rollerblading trips I’ve been on.
+It was also exciting because I was the only rollerblader there, and hanging out with rollerbladers is much different than hanging out with other groups of people.

-I met a couple on the first day on the route and they said if I find them at their tiny house then they’d give me a beer.
-Arriving in these towns so full of people there was probably no way I was ever going to find them.
-Two days later, before leaving town in the morning, I was totally dead, I was so tired, I just needed coffee but I didn’t have any coffee.
-I walked to the edge of the town and at the very last yard the couple was sitting there.
-They had had converted a school bus into a tiny house!
+I met a couple on the first day on the route, and they said if I found them at their tiny house, they’d give me a beer.
+Arriving in these towns so full of people, there was probably no way I would ever find them.
+Two days later, before leaving town in the morning, I was dead; I was so tired, I just needed coffee, but I didn’t have any.
+I walked to the edge of the town, and at the very last yard, the couple was sitting there.
+They had converted a school bus into a tiny house!

 Calling me over and introducing themselves again, they had made me a nice French press full of amazing coffee.
 They also gave me a banana, made me an egg sandwich and gave me a tour of their tiny house school bus, which was really awesome.
 And yea, they were just great people that I would have never met otherwise.